moritzmyrz/blog/clc7odnk500kymnnv9xmx4i1b.md

 * They describe the problem in a clear and precise way.
 One of the most common reasons people don't get good answers from their peers is because they haven't clearly expressed their questions or described what they want help with.
 You must make use of all of these tools when describing your issue!

-* Using correct terminology: For example, instead of saying, "I want this block header image centred," say, "I want this image centred in my header."
+* Using correct terminology: For example, instead of saying, "I want this block header image centered," say, "I want this image centered in my header."
 Suppose everyone uses different language when talking about web design problems.
-In that case, it can become confusing and complicated for people who don't know much about web design (like me!) to understand what other people are talking about!
-So please try not to mix up terms like left/right/centre—they mean different things depending on the context!
+In that case, it can become confusing and complicated for people who don't know much about web design (like me!) to understand what others are discussing!
+So please try not to mix up terms like left/right/center—they mean different things depending on the context!

 ## If you approach debugging systematically, the solution is always within reach.

 Debugging is a systematic process that involves identifying and fixing problems.
 This way, debugging is a problem-solving process that helps you create and maintain a functional website.
-It's not just about finding bugs — it's about making sure your website works as it should.
+It's not just about finding bugs — it's about ensuring your website works as it should.

 ## Conclusion